-This is although Duterte was never a changemaker.
+This blind belief because Duterte was never a changemaker.
 His quarrel with Imperial Manila was that he was not its emperor.
 It is not the system that he wants to change.
 He only wanted to replace those who were plundering our country’s wealth with himself and his minions.

 If he were healthy, he would be a lifetime emperor.

 Duterte said that he will run for VP so he can audit COA and himself.
 He is pissing on us.
 It is not the mandate of the VP to audit COA.
 But he thinks that we are all fools.
 Are we fools? [mfn] Duterte decided to run for Senate. [/mfn]